 Bruised buttocks or a contusion of the buttocks is bleeding in the muscles caused by a direct impact to the area.
 This can be from a fall or being hit in the area by a hard blunt object such as a hard ball.
+There will be pain and tenderness at the point of impact.
+Read more on the ways you can treat this injury.

 Symptoms include pain in the buttock at the time of impact.
 Obvious tenderness when pressing into the muscles or sitting down will be felt.
 Bruising may appear and pain and stiffness may be felt when stretching and contracting the buttock muscles during exercise.